ThilakshaSilva/DataScienceAndMachineLearningProjects/README.md

-4. Capstone Project: MoneyBall Project
+4. Capstone Project: MoneyBall

 In this project I helped the 'Oakland A Baseball Team' to recruit three under-valued players to replace three lost players.
+I used my R skills to dig in data mining (including feature engineering, data merging and data analysis) to derive actionable insights!